European Parliament Press Kit

 This press kit has a selection of European Parliament press releases that show MEPs’ priorities and what they have been pushing for in relation to topics on the summit agenda.

-European Parliament President, Antonio Tajani, will represent the European Parliament and hold the following meetings on 17 and 18 October:
+European Parliament President, Antonio Tajani, will represent the European Parliament and hold the following meetings at the European Council today 28 June:

-MEPs again urge EU leaders to work out a solution to the current impasse on migration and asylum.
+MEPs urge EU leaders to work out a solution to the current impasse on migration and asylum.
 Parliament is ready to start talks to reform existing rules.
-It adopted its mandate on the reform of the Dublin Regulation, which is the centrepiece of EU asylum policy, already in November 2017, but negotiations on the final form of the text could not start, since member states have not agreed their position.
+Actually, it adopted its mandate on the reform of the Dublin Regulation, which is the centerpiece of EU asylum policy, already in November 2017, but negotiations on the final form of the text could not start since member states have not agreed their position.